Algonquin Canoe Trip

 Sunday

-the lake, and I walked towards the lake a bit.
-Coming back I realised I
+from the lake, and I walked towards the lake a bit.
+Coming back I

-can't find the tent.
-Tried to feel my way through, remember
+realised I can't find the tent.
+Tried to feel my way through,

-where the thinner trees are, or try a straight line from the opening on
+remember where the thinner trees are, or try a straight line from

-that.
-I got a newspaper and a lighter out, made a flare, and found the
+find that.
+I got a newspaper and a lighter out, made a flare, and

-tent.
-Later in the morning I looked at the trees again to figure out
+found the tent.
+Later in the morning I looked at the trees again to

-where I was looking, and I realised I must have been 1 meter away from
+figure out where I was looking, and I realised I must have been 1

-the tent and couldn't see it.
-And my tent is almost white, wow.
+meter away from the tent and couldn't see it.
+And my tent is almost

 6:30 Woke up again.
 Heard some weird loud noises.
 Wondered if it's a